vipickering/vincentp/_drafts/2016-11-28-the-spoiler-tag.md

 meta: Stop spoiling yourself
 ---

-It's a familar feeling.
+It's a familiar feeling.
 You open your browser and navigate to a website, as you scan down the page for articles to read, you see it.

 The sports result you were trying to avoid, an important plot point to a TV show you haven't got round to viewing or the ending to a movie that isn't even released in your country yet.

 A stream of information that never stops, that contains information from future timezones, people with different priorities to your own, that really want to talk about the thing you don't have time for just yet.

-Any attempt to complain about the situation leads to arguements such as:
+Any attempt to complain about the situation leads to arguments such as:

 > It already happened, it's fair game to talk about it.

-This type of situation is particualrly problematic around:
+This type of situation is particularly problematic around:

 - Movies - the vast majority of blockbuster movies can be released up to 6 months ahead of Europe.
 - TV Shows - even though it can only be 1-2 weeks ahead, that is often for premium channel subscribers, others can be up to 1 year behind.